 Exams or work experience are not required under reciprocity rules.

 Please be aware that applicants coming from another state are required to have U.S. Constitution and Arizona State Constitution.
 These are allowable deficiencies for 1 or 3 years, depending on the area of certification, and the certificate will be issued without meeting these requirements.
+If these requirements are not met within the allowable time the certificate will be placed on non-disciplinary suspension.
+Once the deficiency is met, the certificate will be extended back to its original end date.
+Deficiency removal information may be found here.

 Question: What if my certificate from another state is deemed inactive?
 Answer: An inactive certificate from another state will not meet the requirements for certification under reciprocity rules.
 In order to qualify under reciprocity, the applicant must hold a valid, comparable certificate from another state and be in good standing with that other state.
 In order to meet these requirements, the out-of-state certificate must be valid for employment in public schools.